hqhs/url-shortener/README.md

 ## URL shortener algorithm choice

-Hash or not to hash?
+- **Optiont 0: Simple counter stored in database**:

-**Variant 0: database sequence**:
+Store counter in database.
+To enforce shorten URLs be longer then N chars, counter should start with 64^N, since service use base64 url-safe encoding.

-Let short(url) be a function what returns different number for different urls, which I base64 encode later.
-I want service to start with N chars for one url, so short(url) > 64^N + 1.
-I could use counter starting with 64^N + 1, increment it after each url, convert it to base64 encoding.
+For new URL get current counter value, encode it, and use as key.
+Increment after usage.

-Issue: It's easy to iterate over all urls.
+Issues: It's easy to iterate over all urls.

-**Variant 1: Hashing**:
+- **Optiont 1: Hash based algorithm with counter**:
-hash(url, timestamp** and get N chars from result, make sure it's unique, get other N chars if it's not.
+Hash requested URL, base64 encode it, take first N chars, check what received key is unique in database.
+To enforce different keys for same URLs hash url with counter technique from previous variant.

-Issue 0: It's slows down over time.
-If I used 1/x of all sequences, then each xth generation returns already used sequence and requires to query database again.
+Issues: It's slows down over time.
+Let's calculate degradation speed.

-Issue 1: Possible race condition after large scaling.
+Given N=6 there are ~6^64 or ~10^50 possible keys.
+With 6 * 10^8 request/month

-**Variant 2: Zookeper**:
+(bit.ly load rate from above), that's 7.2 * 10^9 per year and ~10^11 per 15
-Pre-generate unique keys and store them as sequence.
+years.
+After 15 years 10^11 / 10^50 = 1/10^39 of all possible keys will be used.
-Issue: I need separate service to sync shortener nodes, and think about single point of failure.
+Practically speaking, every new key is random and has 1/10^39 probability to be already used.
+So, on avarage, every 1/10^39 request makes additional database request after 15 years of bit.ly load rate.

-So, I'm going with hashing.
-Let's calculate speed of service degradation with N=6 on bit.ly load rates.
+- **Optiont 2: Zookeper**:

-Given N=6 I have 6^64 - 5^64 ~ 10^50 possible keys. with 6 * 10^8
+Use separate (let's call it zookeper) service which pre-generate keys for service nodes.
+Then node bootstraps it request new set of unique keys from zookeper and use it.

-request/month, that's 7.2 * 10^9 per year and ~ 10^11 per 15 years.
+Issues: Zookeper is a single point of failure and adds unnecessary entities.

-After 15 year I used 10^11 / 10^50 = 1/10^39 possible keys.
-Hence each
+First option has good price/perfomance ration.
+I'm goind to use it.

-10^39 request service would make additional database query.
-I could live with it :)
+## Data partitioning

-## Possible improvements
+  Data partitioning is heavily based on database of your choice, but with "practically speaking" random URL shortening algorithm service could split urls between master nodes (if any) based on theis shorten versions.

-### Thottling
+## Other possible improvements

-### Caching
+- Caching.
+We can start with 20% caching of daily traffic and adjust that value then needed.
+Least Resently Used is reasonable policy for out system.

-### Load balancing
+- Load balancing.
+Initially simple Round Robin approach would suffice.
+After noticable traffic growth more complex algorithm with back pressure support is needed.

-- Telemetry
+- Thottling and graceful degradation.
-- Backpressure
+- Telemetry.
-- Health checking
+- Health checking.

-### Other possible improvements
+## Additional services

-- Users and private statistics
+  It's a good idea to move data gathering to separate service with column based database (such as ClickHouse).
+For this particular feature we need to add a method to distinguish users from each other.
+For example, generate unique cookie (or allow users to register themselves) for each user, build profile with their interests based on their requested URLs, and show advertising based on this profile (or just sell data).
+Simplest way to find correlation between url and interests is to parse destination page's SEO metatags.
+Other way to monetize (bit.ly uses it) is analytics selling for registered users (such as click rate etc.)

 ## Actual deployment configuration with Kubernetes